EEO - Discrimination: Washington

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Valarie S. Zeeck, Gordon Thomas Honeywell LLP

-- The Washington Law Against Discrimination (WLAD) is broader and more favorable to employees than federal anti-discrimination laws.
-See Discrimination Under Washington Law Against Discrimination.
+- The Washington Law Against Discrimination (WLAD) is broader and more favorable to employees than federal antidiscrimination laws and prohibits discrimination against a number of protected classes.
+See Washington Law Against Discrimination.